AMD Radeon RX 7600 graphics card could show up at Computex

 The yet-to-be-announced AMD Radeon RX 7600 may show up in just a few weeks, as it’ll allegedly debut at Computex 2023.
-The mid-range RDNA3 graphics card could, in theory, go up against the newly released Nvidia RTX 4070 in terms of price, but we’re still waiting to hear more in regard to specs.
+The mid-range RDNA 3 graphics card could, in theory, go up against the newly released Nvidia GeForce RTX 4070 in terms of price, but we’re still waiting to hear more in regard to specs.

 Thankfully, it looks like AMD is about to launch its second strike, as industry expert Igor Wallossek says individual board partners will show off finished Radeon RX 7600 GPUs at Computex.
 Some AIB partners are reportedly exercising a “wait-and-see” approach when it comes to graphics card reveals, but the situation implies that the GPU could officially release within a few months.